IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 #### 3.103.4.1 Authorization Server Metadata Request

-Used to request the metadata document of an Authorization Server
+Used to request the metadata document of an Authorization Server.

 ##### 3.103.4.1.1 Trigger Events